LatridellActiveX/Choice/README.md

 # Common bugs in VSCode

 Often VScode will flag the path of the pixi.js import statements, saying that the path is not found.
 This doesn't effect your project being able to run
-*Fix*
+<br> <br>
-Simply cut the string and paste it back in and the error should go away
+<strong>Fix:</strong>       Simply cut the path string of the import statement and paste it back in and the error should go away